 On your divorce, or dissolution of your civil partnership, all of your assets and those of your ex-spouse or partner are taken into account.
-If you decide to opt for pension attachment/ earmarking order, then when the member starts to draw retirement benefits, part or all of them are paid to your the ex-spouse or partner.
-The Court instructs your the scheme administrator or pension provider to make these payments to your ex-spouse or partner or vice versa.
+If you decide to opt for pension attachment/ earmarking order, then when the member starts to draw retirement benefits, part or all of them are paid to your ex-spouse or partner.
+The Court instructs your scheme administrator or pension provider to make these payments to your ex-spouse or partner or vice versa.

 In England, Wales or Northern Ireland, these payments can be made from: